 6. Slow down foreplay

-9. Take sex slow
+8. Take sex slow

-10. Slow down your breathing
+9. Slow down your breathing

-"This will seem illogical – most of us breath more quickly as we approach climax," Oloni says.
-"Women, in particular, can tense up at this stage of sex as they try to make themselves orgasm.
-Instead, relax your tummy and take long, slow deep breaths – your orgasm will last longer and be more intense."
+As you both come close to climaxing, slow down your breathing for a more intense and longer orgasm.
+"This will seem illogical as most of us breath more quickly as we approach climax," Surch says.
+"I find that women in particular can tense up at this stage of sex as they try to make themselves orgasm to stay in tune with their partner, regardless of that partner's gender.
+Instead, relax your stomach and take long, slow, deep breaths and your orgasm will last longer and be more intense."

 What if tantric sex doesn't work?